 About Lori Rosolowsky

-Living out her passion for music and art, Lori helps others navigate their journey to the stage, the concert hall, the theater and other venues.
+Living out her passion for music and art, Lori helps others navigate their journey to the stage, the concert hall, the theater, and other venues.

-Lori Rosolowsky is a Bozeman, Montana-based pianist, singer-songwriter, educator, performer, producer.
+Lori Rosolowsky is a Bozeman, Montana-based pianist, singer-songwriter, educator, performer, and producer.
 She is the CEO and founder of Open Sky Artists, LLC, an arts management and consulting firm.
 Lori and her team at Open Sky Artists create flourishing partnerships for artists and venues while producing captivating events.
 She supports the work of dozens of artists and venues across the country.

 Lori is committed to excellence and integrity.
 Both stem from her education in science and music at Oberlin College (B.A.) and the University of Texas Southwestern Medical School (Ph.D.).

-Connector of People and Ideas
+The connector of People and Ideas

 Lori is a connector of people and ideas.
 She believes in lifelong learning.
 As a connector and someone who loves to serve others, Lori created and chairs Wonderlust’s Preludes and Performances, a series of public events for lifelong learners.
 The series is designed to increase audience engagement of arts offerings in the Gallatin Valley and Big Sky regions of Montana.